Knox-AAU/PreprocessingLayer_Nordjyske/README.md

 The virtual environment should just be set up for each module, as it should never be necessary to duplicate in other modules with other dependencies.
 However, the requirements for the virtual environment should be exported to the _requirements.txt_ file and this file should then be loaded when ever the given module is being set up.

-> :info: Remember to activate your virtual environment by running `source venv/bin/activate`.
+> :warning: Remember to activate your virtual environment by running `source venv/bin/activate`.

 ### Handling requirements.txt